ubd-frog/frog/docs/source/index.rst

 .. data:: FROG_SITE_URL

     The absolute URL for the host.
 This is used in RSS feeds and comments to give absolute URLs to content

-.. data:: FROG_DOMAIN

-    This is used to automatically create users.